conditions of entry

 Sculpture in the Vineyards Inc Committee | The governing body of Sculpture in the Vineyards Inc.

-Selection Panel | A group of practicing artists, curators and collectors appointed by the Sculpture in the Vineyards Inc Committee.
+Selection Panel | A group of practising artists, curators and collectors appointed by the Sculpture in the Vineyards Inc Committee.

 Sculpture displayed above: Stargate – Myles Naylor.
 Photo courtesy of Chris Southwood.